Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/class_and_standalone_functions_-_tri_diag_sym.md

 ## Miscellaneous methods
 ### Is matrix upper triangular?
 <div style="text-align: justify">
-<p>A matrix is upper triangular if all the entries with column indices greater
+<p>A matrix is 'upper triangular' if all the entries with column indices greater
 than row indices are zero:</p>

 $$